Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_adaptation.md

 TcDemeth: T(Meth~C) + CheB(Phos~P) -> T(Meth~B) + CheB(Phos~P) k_Tc_demeth
 ~~~

-We are now ready to combine the above reaction rules with the reaction rules we are inheriting from the original model (ligand-receptor binding and CheY phosphorylation/dephosphorylation) to give us a complete set of reaction rules.
+We are now ready to combine the above reaction rules with the reaction rules inherited from the original model (ligand-receptor binding and CheY phosphorylation/dephosphorylation) to give us a complete set of reaction rules.
+As pointed out in the main text, were we to write out all possible reactions that are implied from these rules, we would have an enormous model.
+BioNetGen takes the following rules and converts them into all necessary reactions for us behind the scenes.
 ~~~ ruby
 begin reaction rules
   #Ligand-receptor binding